Ever tried Nepalese, Caribbean, African or Russian cuisines? You can do so right here in Singapore.

 Bochinche, 27 Club Street, Singapore 069413

-10. Hawaiian cuisine: Aloha Poké
+14. Hawaiian cuisine: Aloha Poké

 While Hawaiian sun, sand and surf might be an ocean away, traditional Hawaiian fare makes its way to Singapore at Aloha Poké.
-Founded by two Singaporean couples that were bitten by the Poké bug while vacationing in Hawaii, this casual, colourful eatery specialises in the traditional Hawaiian raw fish salad.
+Founded by two Singaporean couples who were bitten by the Poké bug while vacationing in Hawaii, this casual, colourful eatery specialises in the traditional Hawaiian raw fish salad.
 Here, you’ll get to design your own tasty bowl by picking your choice of house-marinated poke (tuna, salmon and cooked options like tofu, shrimp and king oyster mushroom), complimentary add-ons and premium toppings.

 Aloha Poké, multiple locations including Jewel Changi Airport, Marina Bay Link Mall and Westgate